joshed-io/reveal-hugo/README.md

 Visit [https://dzello.com/reveal-hugo/](https://dzello.com/reveal-hugo/) to see an presentation created with this theme that shows more ways to use it.
 You can also check out this repository [running on Netlify](https://reveal-hugo.netlify.com/).

-# Usage
+# Step-by-step guide to create a presentation

-[Install Hugo](https://gohugo.io/) and create a new Hugo site.
+[Install Hugo](https://gohugo.io/) and create a new Hugo site:

 ```shell
 $ hugo new site my-presentation
 ```

-*Note: if you wish to add a Reveal.js presentation to an existing Hugo site without changing its theme, you can see [an example here](https://github.com/dzello/dzello-dot-com).*

 Change into the directory of the new site: